Northampton: Libraries, museums and galleries

 Northampton Museum and Art Gallery on Guildhall Road in the Cultural Quarter has a collection of historical footwear (one of the world's largest at 13,000), Italian art, glass and ceramics, plus visiting exhibitions and local history.
 There is also a smaller Grade I listed historical museum in the former Abington Park house which mainly has history on domestic life in the town and the Northamptonshire Regiment.
 78 Derngate, the only house in England designed by Charles Rennie Mackintosh, includes a museum celebrating Mackintosh, an art gallery and a restaurant.

 The Northampton Arts Collective is homed on a four-storey building entitled NN in the Cultural Quarter, opposite the Northampton Museum and next to the Royal & Derngate theatre complex.
 It relocated from the Old Fishmarket, which was demolished to make way for the North Gate bus station.
 The Avenue Gallery, is at the Avenue campus of the University of Northampton.
 The university also spent £3 million on its Portfolio Innovation Centre in early 2011, which houses around 60 creative freelancers, digital media developers, and designers.
 Other art galleries include Collective Collaborations, Artist's Sanctuary, Albus3, Gallery 177 and Primose Gallery.
 Northamptonshire also runs an annual county-wide Open Studios event celebrating visual arts in which artists' studios are open to the public.

 Abington Park Museum is located in Abington Park.
 The museum building was donated with the parkland in 1897 and the museum opened in 1899.
 It had a wide ranging collection of objects from the UK, Africa and Asia.
 Today, it is part of the Northampton Museums.

 Music

 The composers Malcolm Arnold, William Alwyn, Trevor Hold, Edmund Rubbra and Robert Walker were born in Northampton.
 Northampton also has one of the oldest community orchestras in the UK – the Northampton Symphony Orchestra, which started life in 1896 as Saint Celia's Orchestral Society.
 Indie rock band The Departure, as well as Gothic rock band Bauhaus formed in Northampton, the latter often cited as the godfathers of goth, helped pioneer the genre during the late 1970s and throughout the 1980s.
 Spinoff bands Love and Rockets, as well as Tones on Tail were also formed in the town.
+Drum and bass group Foul Play formed in the town, and would play a major role in the transition from breakbeat hardcore to jungle in the early 1990s.
 The UK rapper Slowthai was born in Northampton and frequently talks about his life growing up there in his music.
 Pop musician Sophie was also born in the town.
 Both Dominic Major, drummer of London Grammar, and Adrian Utley, guitarist of Portishead, originate from the town.